Sustainability and waste

 Note on uncoated serveware: Be aware that "uncoated" may sometimes refer to the production process, while the final product could still have a clear varnish or coating.

-Introducing the Sustainable Exhibitor Framework (SEF)
+2. Complete the Sustainable Exhibitor Framework form.